 2. The Tower Pagoda

-This is the most common type of pagodas seen in China, which visitors may climb up for a brid'seye view of the surrounding country.
+This is the most common type of pagodas seen in China, which visitors may climb up for a birdseye view of the surrounding country.

-It is estimated that more than 3,500 cubic metres (or about 3,000 tons) of timber must have been used to build the pagoda.
+It is estimated that more than 3,500 cubic meters (or about 3,000 tons) of timber must have been used to build the pagoda.

 3. The Diamond-Throne Pagodas

 This type of religious architecture has its origin in India and is not often seen in China.
-Prominent examples are the group of pagodas in Beijing's Zhenjuesi Temple, popularly known as Wutasi (the Five-Pagoda Temple) because of them, and another group of Sarira-Stupas on a diamondthrone in Huhhot, Inner Mongolia.
-This type of pagodas have the common feature: five smaller pagodas being built on a high and solid square base called the "diamond-throne".
-The arrangement of the five pagodas, as for instance those in Beijing, is one at the centre and one each at the four corners of the base, dedicated to the Buddhas of all quarters.
-The lower parts of the pagodas and the sides of the diamond-throne are carved with bas-relief images of Buddha, considered to be of high artistic value.
+Prominent examples are the group of pagodas in Beijing's Zhenjuesi Temple, popularly known as Wutasi (the Five-Pagoda Temple), and another group of Sarira-Stupas on a diamond throne in Huhhot, Inner Mongolia.
+This type of pagodas has a common feature: five smaller pagodas being built on a high and solid square base called the "diamond throne".
+The arrangement of the five pagodas, for instance, those in Beijing, is one at the center and one each at the four corners of the base, dedicated to the Buddhas of all quarters.
+The lower parts of the pagodas and the sides of the diamond throne are carved with bas-relief images of Buddha, considered to be of high artistic value.

 4. The Dagoba